 - May Crowning – a beautiful ceremony in the courtyard complete with our 2nd grade First Communion and 8th grade Confirmation candidates

 Service to Others

-Students are encouraged toward lives of compassion and service to others.
-Through our Mother Teresa Outreach and activities including Schola, Peace & Justice Players and Student Council Association, and various community initiatives like the Pre-K Mitten Drive, helping others becomes a way of life for our students at All Saints.
+Students are encouraged to develop lives of compassion focusing on service to others.
+Through ongoing service projects in the classrooms and after school clubs and organizations, helping others becomes a way of life for our students at All Saints.